Why did my dental filling keep dropping out?

 - Further weaken the tooth structure

-6. Crooked / Misaligned teeth result in uneven distribution of biting force, causing tooth chip
+6. Crooked / Misaligned teeth result in uneven distribution of biting force, causing a tooth chip

 What happens when you don’t repair the missing filling?

 When a dental filling is chipped, broken, or dropped off, you need to repair it as soon as possible.
-The first thing you might notice when the filling has dropped off is when you realized there are sharp uneven edges on the tooth surface that were not there before.
+The first thing you might notice when the filling has dropped off is when you realise there are sharp, uneven edges on the tooth surface that were not there before.
 Or you may have just bit on the pieces of filling that dropped off.

 You need to contact your dentist to get an appointment to replace that.
 Currently, this tooth is unprotected, exposing the inner layers of the tooth.
 This may lead to a few possibilities.